time-less-ness/timeless-imgview/README.md

 This only supports image formats that Kivy natively supports, like JPG and PNG.
 Notably, it does not handle WEBM or JPG2000.

+# FAQ
+**Q** It stopped working!
+Help?

+**A** Yeah, Homebrew keeps breaking my Python whenever I upgrade or install something else.
+Go through the installation instructions again.
+If you know how to fix this, submit a PR.
+I think Linux has this problem less often.